Arjun-sna/Android-AudioRecorder-App/README.md

 # Not maintained
-This projecct is more of a sample app to demonstrate use of Dagger, RxJava, MVC pattern etc.
+This project is more of a sample app to demonstrate use of Dagger, RxJava, MVC pattern etc.
 Due to time constraints i'm not able to accept and work on bugs anymore.